ttlabtuat/sleep_satelight_ftc/README.md

 ## Dataset
-For PSG download and preprocessing, you can use the publicly available **TinySleepNet** repository: https://github.com/akaraspt/tinysleepnet
+For downloading PSG data and preprocessing, please use the publicly available repository TinySleepNet:

+https://github.com/akaraspt/tinysleepnet

-Downsample by 2 and place the preprocessed NPZ files under `sleepedf_fs50/`
+Downsample the signals by 2 and place the resulting NPZ files under:
+(You can modify the directory path in `config.yaml` if needed.)

 sleepedf_fs50/
 ├── SC4001E0_fs50.npz
 ├── SC4002E0_fs50.npz
 └── ...

 ## Training

 **1. Train epoch-wise models (train_1)**